History of Málaga: Málaga during the dictatorship of Francisco Franco (1936–1975)

 During Franco's rule, Spain was officially neutral in World War II and remained largely economically and culturally isolated from the outside world.
 Under a right-wing military dictatorship, Spain saw its political parties banned, except for the official party, the Falange.
 The formation of labor unions and all dissident political activity was forbidden.

 Under Franco, Spain actively sought the return of Gibraltar by the UK, and gained some support for its cause at the United Nations.
 During the 1960s, Spain began imposing restrictions on Gibraltar, culminating in the closure of the border in 1969.
 It was not fully reopened until 1985.

 Spanish rule in Morocco ended in 1967.
 Though militarily victorious in the 1957–1958 Moroccan invasion of Spanish West Africa, Spain gradually relinquished its remaining African colonies.
 Spanish Guinea was granted independence as Equatorial Guinea in 1968, while the Moroccan enclave of Ifni was ceded to Morocco in 1969.

 The latter years of Franco's rule saw some economic and political liberalization, known as the Spanish Miracle, including the birth of a tourism industry.
-Spain began to catch up economically with its European neighbours.
+Spain began to catch up economically with its European neighbors.

 Franco ruled until his death on 20 November 1975, when control was given to King Juan Carlos.
 In the last few months before Franco's death, the Spanish state went into a paralysis.
 This was capitalised upon by King Hassan II of Morocco, who ordered the 'Green March' into Western Sahara, Spain's last colonial possession."

 Málaga experienced an explosive demographic and economic expansion with the boom in tourism on the Costa del Sol between 1959 and 1974.
 The name "Costa del Sol" was created specifically to market the Mediterranean coastline of Málaga province to foreign vacationers.
 Historically the provincial population had lived in the fishing villages, and in the "white" villages (pueblos blancos) a short distance inland in the mountains running down to the coast.
 The area was developed to meet the demands of international tourism in the 1950s and has since been a popular destination for foreign tourists not only for its beaches but also for its local culture.
 There was significant migration from many towns around the province to the capital and a simultaneous migration of part of the population from Málaga to northern Spain and other European countries.